makuke1234/ShaderToyWin32/README.md

 # License

-The project uses the MIT license.
+This project uses the MIT license.